SrikanthChilaka/ShadowChat/README.md

 ## Chat Application

-## The Chat Application is a real-time chat platform that allows users to communicate with each other.
+## The ShadowChat Chat Application is a real-time chat platform that allows users to communicate with each other.
 It provides features for user authentication, session management, and message exchange.

 ## Server